-Al was a member of YPO from 1999-2019 and has been a member of our National Honor Science Society Sigma Xi since 1991.
+Al was a member of YPO from 1999-2019 and has been a member of The National Scientific Research Honor Society (Sigma Xi) since 1991.
 Al is on the advisory council for the AIM Academy at MIT that fosters education in photonics integrated circuits.
-In 2015, Al retired from TiE (largest entrepreneurship organization in 60 cities and 20 countries) after being president in Boston from 2008-2012 and then global chairman in 2015.
-As chairman, he also worked with the White House for a year to establish a national and global entrepreneurship program.
+From 2005-2015, Al was an executive volunteer for TiE (largest entrepreneurship non-profit organization in 60 cities and 20 countries), serving as chair of innovation conferences 2006-2008, president in Boston from 2008-2012, and then Global Chairman in 2015.